 A Fourier transform spectrometer (FTS) such as the U of T FTS passes collimated light through an input aperture, to be split by a beamsplitter into two paths (see Figure 3.1).
 One path reflects off a stationary mirror; the other, off a moving mirror, controlled by a scan motor.
-The light recombines at the beamsplitter, and the recombined light reflects off of a focussing mirror (off-axis paraboloid), which focuses the light onto a detector.
+The light recombines at the beamsplitter, and the recombined light reflects off of a focusing mirror (off-axis paraboloid), which focuses the light onto a detector.
 This intensity interference pattern (called an interferogram) produced at the detectors is then recorded with respect to the optical path difference (OPD) between the two mirrors.
 A Fourier transform is taken to derive a spectrum from the interferogram.
-The following mathematical treatment borrows from Griffiths and de Haseth [63], Bernardo [64], Davis et al. [65] and Chamberlain [66].
+The following mathematical treatment borrows from Griffiths and de Haseth [62], Bernardo [63], Davis et al. [64] and Chamberlain [65].